rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 ```

 {% hint style="info" %}
 This NPM module is only meant to be used for a browser installation.
-If you want to integrate RudderStack with your Node.js applications, please refer to [the RudderStack Node.js repository](https://github.com/rudderlabs/rudder-sdk-node).
+If you want to integrate RudderStack with your Node.js applications, refer to the [RudderStack Node.js repository](https://github.com/rudderlabs/rudder-sdk-node).
 {% endhint %}

 {% hint style="warning" %}